Asalways2/VGAlibraries/Maindoc.md

 This code is written by:

- - Erwin Blankestein
+@author Erwin Blankestein
- - Remy van der Pol
+@author Remy van der Pol

 This code contains functions to draw on a screen with VGA capabilities.

 # Functions

 the functions that are available for use are documented in the **API_draw**  library in the **API_io** you can edit the screen dimensions